 Emphasis Through Placement

-If you create rhythm by repeating design elements within an interior space, you can create emphasis by causing interruption to the regularity right down the central point to bring the focus to the one item that is unlike all the others.
-This is emphasis via placement.
+If you generate rhythm in an interior space by repeating design pieces, you can create emphasis by disrupting the regularity right down the centre point to draw attention to the one item that stands out.
+This is an example of placement-based emphasis.